bwssytems/ha-bridge/README.md

 ```

 #### Multiple Call Construct
 Also available is the ability to specify multiple commands in the On URL, Dim URL and Off URL areas by adding Json constructs listed here.
+This is only for the types of tcp, udp, http, https or a new exec type.
 Format Example in the URL areas:
 ```
 [{"item":"http://192.168.1.1:8180/do/this/thing"},